TEKS4430/Autumn-2026_Assignment_1/README.md

 You write and edit code on your host machine using VS Code.
 The code runs and builds inside the container.

+---

+#### Alternative way
-#### If you want to install everything directly on your computer without Docker, follow the official documentation for installing ROS2 Jazzy: [ROS2 Jazzy Official Documentation](https://docs.ros.org/en/jazzy/index.html).
+If you want to install everything directly on your computer without Docker, follow the official documentation for installing ROS2 Jazzy: [ROS2 Jazzy Official Documentation](https://docs.ros.org/en/jazzy/index.html).
 Then download and install [Webots](https://cyberbotics.com/) and follow this tutorial: [Webots with ROS2 Jazzy](https://docs.ros.org/en/jazzy/Tutorials/Advanced/Simulators/Webots/Simulation-Webots.html)

 > **Environment:** ROS2 Jazzy (Docker) + Webots (native on your OS)